qorix-group/process_description/process/folder_templates/tools/tool_verification_report_template.rst

 .. tip::
    Optional:

-   Where is the architectural design of the tool defined?
+   Where is the architectural design of the tool defined

-   Where is the safety analysis for the tool defined?
+   Where is the safety analysis for the tool defined

-   Where is the security analysis for the tool defined?
+   Where is the security analysis for the tool defined